Beyond the Beta Lorenz Curve: A New Parametric Family for Poverty and Inequality Estimation: Evaluating parametric Lorenz curves for poverty and inequality measurement

+Our empirical evaluation proceeds in two steps.
+First, we estimate the parametric Lorenz curves using only the ten income shares, thereby simulating a scenario where researchers are restricted to grouped data.
+Second, we use these estimated parametric models to analytically or numerically derive the corresponding poverty and inequality indicators.
+To assess the performance of the competing specifications, we calculate the estimation error by comparing these parametric predictions directly against their true empirical counterparts.

-To explore this issue, we consider the estimation error for several inequality and poverty measures.
-Let $\mathbf{x}=(x_1,\dots,x_N)$ be an i.i.d. random sample of size $N$ drawn from a continuous income distribution, and let $\eta$ denote the true value of a given inequality or poverty measure associated with that distribution.
-Suppose that only the sample mean, $\bar{x}$, and the grouped income shares, $\mathbf{s}$, are observed, with the same structure described in Section \ref{methods}.
-The estimation error of the measure can then be defined as
+Formally, let $\mathbf{x}_d=(x_{1d},\dots,x_{N_d})$ denote the income observations for dataset $d$, consisting of an i.i.d. sample of size $N_d$ drawn from an underlying continuous income distribution.
+Let $\eta_d$ denote the population value of a given poverty or inequality measure associated with the underlying distribution of dataset $d$.
+Suppose that only the sample mean, $\bar{x}_d$, and the grouped income shares, $\mathbf{s}_d$, are observed, following the structure described in Section~\ref{methods}.
+For each dataset, the estimation error of a given measure is defined as:

-where $\hat g(\mathbf{s}, \bar x)$ is the measure estimated using a parametric model.
-Eq.(\ref{error}) cannot be computed because the value of $\eta$ is unknown.
-We, therefore, substitute $\eta$ for a consistent estimate (the survey value in PIP), so the estimated error would converge to Eq.(\ref{error}) for sufficiently large samples.
-Averages are calculated using absolute deviations to prevent positive and negative deviations from canceling out.

-To assess the predictive power of the proposed models, we focus first on their ability to provide reliable estimates of the poverty headcount ratio (top panel of Table \ref{poverty}).
-This evidence is complemented with the top panel of Figure \ref{fig:poverty_errors} in the Appendix, which display violin plots of the corresponding error distributions.
-These figures provide a more immediate visual comparison of the location, spread, and asymmetry of the errors across specifications

-The data provided by the World Bank's PIP gather information on the proportion of a population living on less than \$3.00 per day.\footnote{This threshold represents the extreme poverty line (using 2021 Purchasing Power Parity) updated by the World Bank in June 2025.} All of the models evaluated show strong empirical accuracy, with errors remaining within $\pm 0.015$ points for 90\% of the datasets.
-In line with the goodness-of-fit results, the GQ and $L_3$ Lorenz curves produce the most accurate estimates of the poverty headcount ratio.
-However, the GQ model reveals a consistent downward bias, with negative errors in 73 percent of the datasets.

-The tendency of the GQ model to underestimate poverty is notably more pronounced for the poverty gap.
-This indicator of poverty intensity reflects the average normalized gap between the poor and the poverty line.
-For the GQ model, the $90^{th}$ percentile of the error distribution is zero, with 84\% of the datasets showing negative errors.\footnote{Note that 131 datasets reported poverty measures of zero, mostly corresponding to advanced economies where the extreme poverty line is not binding.} In contrast, the $L_3$ model provides more robust estimates on average and does not report a systematic bias.
-Its error distribution is centered near zero, with approximately 50\% of the residuals being negative.
-Remarkably, the Ortega specification, with only two parameters, performs quite well in estimating poverty measures.
-The estimation error for the poverty gap remains below $\pm 0.01$ in 90\% of the datasets.
-However, its performance is still inferior to that of the GQ and $L_3$ specifications.